AnshuBeast777/content-ops-starter/content/pages/index.md

       - title: Automate Routine Tasks
         subtitle: The Job Stuff
         text: >+

-          Chatbots handle common tasks like FAQs and bookings, freeing up your team for bigger tasks.
+          Automate repetitive processes like answering common questions or booking appointments, allowing your team to focus on more critical tasks.

+          ###

         image:
           url: /images/icon2.svg